ThomasEricZ/ThomasEricZ.github.io/README.md

 ## What is Jekyll?

 Jekyll is a static site generator.
 You write posts using Markdown, and Jekyll automatically compiles these posts into web pages.
 It's great if you don't want to use something like Medium to host your blog.
-It's not very complicated, but you might need to go through some documentation to set it up for the first time.

 ## Jekyll themes